 MBJ: TVA has also been involved with developing “Green Power.”
 What programs do you have in progress and what percentage of overall production of power by these alternate means do you see achieved by 2025?

 GM: TVA and local power distributors across the valley developed and designed in close cooperation with our environmental community the “Green Power” switch program.
 TVA today offers electricity through local power distributors in the valley that is generated from renewable sources from solar sites.
 We have 15 solar sites across the Tennessee Valley.
 Of particular interest to folks who read the Mississippi Business Journal, we have solar sites on the campuses of Ole Miss and Mississippi State.
 We also have three wind turbines on Buffalo Mountain, just a few miles to the west of Knoxville.
 We have an agreement in place with Invenergy, a corporation based in Chicago, where they will install 18 new wind turbines on Buffalo Mountain, and we expect for those turbines to be in place this calendar year.
-That will provide an additional 27 megawatts of renewable wind energy by the end of the yea
+That will provide an additional 27 megawatts of renewable wind energy by the end of t

 r.
 We also generate electricity from a methane gas facility at the Allen Fossil Plant in Memphis.